BRIEFING

 Shifting waters: deregulation, mining, and growing pressure on water resources

 Mining has a dual impact on water resources.
 On the one hand, it affects water quantity.
 Large-scale operations require significant volumes of water for ore processing, dust suppression, and waste management.
 This can lead to the depletion of groundwater reserves and the diversion of surface water, often in regions already facing water stress.
 The result is increased competition between industrial use, agriculture, and domestic consumption, with distributional consequences for local communities.
 On the other hand, mining affects water quality.
 The extraction and processing of minerals can release heavy metals and other pollutants into surrounding water bodies, while acid mine drainage and poorly managed tailings facilities can cause long-term contamination of rivers and aquifers.
-These impacts frequently persist well beyond the operational life of a mine, creating environmental liabilities that are difficult and costly to address.
+These impacts often persist beyond the operational life of a mine, creating environmental liabilities that are difficult and costly to address.
 Water pollution linked to mining, therefore, constitutes a long-term structural risk for water resources and communities relying on them.

 Double dilution: weakening water governance and corporate accountability